shaned24/easy-openvpn-pkg/docs/reference/commands.md

 The easy-openvpn snap is developed based on OpenVPN.
 OpenVPN itself provides a lot of options to configure servers and clients.
-In order to make life easier for end users to deploy an OpenVPN server, the easy-openvpn snap offers a few command line tools which cover most commonly used scenarios to manage to the OpenVPN service, such as the setup server, create/revoke client ovpns and so on.
+In order to make life easier for end users to deploy an OpenVPN server, the easy-openvpn snap offers a few command line tools which cover most commonly used scenarios to manage the OpenVPN service, such as the setup server, create/revoke client ovpns and so on.
 This section walks you through a brief introduction to each command.

 ## easy-openvpn.setup